cartigli/vault/xsorted()/III SQL/VIIII Joins.md

 FROM table_2
 ```
 *We have to select the same amount columns from each table, they must have the same name, be in the same order, and contain related data types.*
-Following the class, he made a duplicate value in for employees, and then added columns containing only Null values to each table so they had the same number and name of columns inside his Union All command.
-He then showed the same thing run with Union.
-Does this make any sense for showing this example of the uses and use for Union | Union All?
+*Not a practical example, but in this case to have a union over these two un-similar tables, Null columns were added to each table as if to give like like terms.
+Then the Union can take place.*
 ```mysql
 SELECT
 	e.emp_no,